 One of the most exciting parts of going to the race is the Open Grid-Fan Walk.
 Here is your chance to walk down pit lane and view the cars by all classes up close, and talk to drivers and crew.
 It never seems long enough before the announcer screams “Clear the Grid”

 The race began at 10:40 am.
 Many wonder what do you do during a 12-hour race.
 Plenty!!
 Besides re-checking the vendors in case I missed anything exciting to buy, an activity Jim wishes I would forego, Sebring Raceway offered many track activities for the fans.
 It has many great viewing areas to watch the race, mainly in Green Park.
-Plan on wearing good walking shoes for the vendors and paddock area are on one area of the track and Green Park on the opposite end.
-We were treated to a great lunch at the Corvette Corral and afterwards, we headed back to Green Park.
+Plan on wearing good walking shoes for the vendors and the paddock area is on one area of the track and Green Park on the opposite end.
+We were treated to a great lunch at the Corvette Corral and afterward, we headed back to Green Park.
 One of the interesting parts of our walk was coming up to a colorful camp display and finding out it was run by a neighbor of ours!
-After enjoying a beer we continued our walk taking photos as we went.
-A little farther down we came up to the Turn 10 Group where we had a nice conversation with artist, Lee Self!
+Just like everyone else, we decided to give ourselves a little pick-me-up by drinking a nice, cool beer.
+It turns out that this was a very popular stand because everyone was after one, and I wouldn’t be surprised if some people checked out something like this best fake id website before coming here, just so they could join in on the fun, as well as drinking some of the best beer that I think I’ve ever tasted in my life.
+Once we had done this though, we continued with our walk, taking photos as we went.
+A little farther down we came up to the Turn 10 Group where we had a nice conversation with the artist, Lee Self!
 Lee has done some very awesome Corvette drawings and paintings.
-Check him out on facebook!
-After a 2nd beer we continued on our way until we had walked the entire perimeter of the park, enjoying all the “colorful” camp displays.
+Check him out on Facebook!
+After a 2nd beer, we continued on our way until we had walked the entire perimeter of the park, enjoying all the “colorful” camp displays.
 We would do this again later that night where everything looks entirely different and you can see the beautiful glowing rotors on the race cars.

 Sometimes it is difficult to follow the race as there are so many activities to participate in.
-However, thanks to live timing and Twitter on your mobile phone, and the IMSA radio via the loud speakers, you can still have an idea of how the racing is going.
-In the GTLM class the Porsche Factory team led through most of the race, followed by the rest of the GTLM class, including the two C7.R’s.
+However, thanks to the live timing and Twitter on your mobile phone, and the IMSA radio via the loudspeakers, you can still have an idea of how the racing is going.
+In the GTLM class, the Porsche Factory team led through most of the race, followed by the rest of the GTLM class, including the two C7.R’s.
 But at Hour 9 things began to change.
 The #4 car, driven by Oliver Gavin, spun at Turn 3.
-At first it was thought to be driver error.
+At first, it was thought to be a driver error.
 However, Ollie continued to have problems and was forced to retire the car due to a broken brake pedal return spring.
 Corvette Fans then turned their hopes on the #3 car.